TabrisXiao/algebra/README.md

 ### Todo's

-* Fix the duplicate ops remove pass.
-* Fix the derivative pass.
+* Redesign the zero and unit in algebra.
 * Express simple function of log and exp.
 * Improve the `unit/zero_effective_check`.
 * Add `option` object for pass.